kristoferlundgren/git-cache/README.md

 `git-cache` creates a central cache directory on a computer, which contains most of the commits of regularly cloned Git repositories.

-If you are a regular hacker of a software, say MediaWiki, you can cache most commits and then only download the most recent ones.
+If you are a regular hacker of a software you can cache most commits and then only download the most recent ones.

 Example use case: